SaladLab/Unity3D.UselessAttributeStripper/docs/SampleCase.md

 | others (armv7) |  43,909,120 |  35,684,352 |  -8,224,768 |
 | others (arm64) |           - |           - |           - |
 | Total          | 151,795,952 | 132,189,648 | -19,606,304 |

+For code section, 2.5MB is stripped and expected to be same for uploaded IPA.
+And for others secsion, almost 16MB is cut off and expected that it gives extra 2.5MB to IPA.